 Randy did, for one summer.
 Then, during his junior and senior years, he continued to peddle superhero comics from his school locker.

 Enchanted by his boyhood’s wildlife posters, he also sought gold in the legendary park named Yellowstone.
 While he labored there, the park’s fiery summer of 1988 made the air taste like smoke and ash.

 Winters came, summers went.
 Years later, amidst National Guard duty and corporate endeavors, fairies returned.
 They teased as only fairies can, “A new quest, time for.
 Craft stories, you must.”
 Hence, Randy began writing.

-But time conspired against his writing apprenticeship.
+But his writing apprenticeship progressed too slow.
 And so, he forsook his business and military careers.
 He swore allegiance to the starving artist gods.
 Gods that demanded sacrifices of ramen and rusty cars.
 Yet he persevered as a full-time creative writing student, then writer.